 HVAC Near Boiler Piping Components - The Circulator Pump

-The circulator pump keeps the water moving through the system and is an essential component in the loop system.
+The circulator pump keeps the water moving through the system and is an essential component of the loop system.
 In the photo above the circulator pump is in the pipe and colored green.
 The pump is controlled by an aquastat.
 The aquastat is located on the boiler and controls the circulator pump based temperature.
 Typically it is the thermostat that sends a signal to the aquastat and a relay in the aquastat engages the circulator pump.
 If there is a problem with the circulator you will not get heat through the loop and into the baseboards or radiators.
-For more on this see our other article boiler circulation problems which is about circulator problems and other related problems that prevent circulation in the loop.
+For more on this see our other article boiler circulation problems which are about circulator problems and other related problems that prevent circulation in the loop.

 HVAC Near Boiler Piping Components - The Expansion Tank